openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 Input your home wifi next: `wpa_passphrase "<my_SSID_home>" "<my_home_network_password>" >> /etc/wpa_supplicant/wpa_supplicant.conf` (and hit enter)

+You will also want to edit `/etc/network/interfaces` to change the following line from `iface wlan0 inet manual` to `iface wlan0 inet dhcp`

+To accomplish this input `sudo nano /etc/network/interfaces` and change `manual` to `dhcp` on the line that has `iface wlan0 inet`

+If you are not familiar with nano (the text editor) you may want to check out [this tutorial](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/)

 You can now skip to [Test SSH Access](#test-ssh-access) and SSH into your RPi2.

 ### Path 3: Headless WiFi configuration (Windows/Linux only)